Trump's order to deploy troops in DC is his latest use of the National Guard in cities

 About 500 federal law enforcement officers are being assigned to patrols in Washington, including from the FBI; Bureau of Alcohol, Tobacco, Firearms and Explosives; Drug Enforcement Administration; Immigration and Customs Enforcement; and the Marshals Service.

 Hegseth told reporters that Guard members will be “flowing into the streets of Washington in the coming week.”
-He also said the Pentagon was “prepared to bring in other National Guard units — other specialized units,” though he didn’t offer any further details.
+He said the Pentagon also was prepared to bring in other “specialized” Guard units, though he didn’t offer any further details.

 Besides the 800 Guard members, Trump said “we will bring in the military if it’s needed” — seemingly referring to active duty troops in addition to the Guard — but added that “I don’t think we’ll need it.”